loony-bean/textplots-rs/README.md

 It is inspired by [TextPlots.jl](https://github.com/sunetos/TextPlots.jl) which is inspired by [Drawille](https://github.com/asciimoo/drawille).

-Currently it features only drawing line charts on Braille canvas, but could be exterded to support other canvas and chart type just like [UnicodePlots.jl](https://github.com/Evizero/UnicodePlots.jl) or any other cool terminal plotting library.
+Currently it features only drawing line charts on Braille canvas, but could be extended to support other canvas and chart types just like [UnicodePlots.jl](https://github.com/Evizero/UnicodePlots.jl) or another cool terminal plotting library.

 Contributions are very much welcome!